Home Search Index of men A-Z

 From Private to Corporal: 10th of May 1854.

-Lummis and Wynn state that he is believed to have rescued Pte.
-William Purvis of the 17th Lancers when the latter's horse was shot, however it has been established that the "Cpl.
-Chadwick" referred to came from the 4th Dragoon Guards.
-(No. 998 Pte.,later Cpl.
-Thomas Chadwick ) (See also record of 868 William Purvis of the 17th Lancers.)
+Lummis and Wynn state that he is believed to have rescued Private William Purvis of the 17th Lancers when the latter's horse was shot.
+However, it has been established that the "Cpl Chadwick" referred to came from the 4th Dragoon Guards.
+(998 Private, later Corporal, Thomas Chadwick ) (See the record of 868 William Purvis, 17th Lancers.)

 Served at Eupatoria.

-Left England with the regiment aboard "The Lightening" from Gravesend on 27th of August 1857, arrived at on the Calcutta 30th of November 1857.
+Left England with the regiment aboard "The Lightning" from Gravesend on 27th of August 1857, arriving at Calcutta on the 30th of November 1857.

-Reduced to Pte. by a Regtl.
-Court-martial on the 4th of March 1858.
+Reduced to Private by a Regimental Court-martial on the 4th of March 1858.

 From Private to Corporal: 18th of May 1859.